-"Installation" means the act of installing a UST system or installing an existing UST system at a new location.
+"Installation" means the act of installing a UST system.
 Installation is considered to have commenced if:

-- (1) The owner or operator has obtained all federal approvals, Agency approvals, or permits necessary to begin physical construction of the site or installation of the UST system; and - (2) (a) Either a continuous on-site physical construction or installation program has begun; or - (b) The owner or operator has entered into contractual obligations--which cannot be canceled or modified without substantial loss--for physical construction at the site or installation of the UST system to be completed within a reasonable time as determined by the Agency.
+(1) The owner or operator has obtained all federal approvals, Agency approvals, or permits necessary to begin physical construction of the site or installation of the UST system; and if,

+(2) (a) Either a continuous on-site physical construction or installation program has begun; or (b) The owner or operator has entered into contractual obligations--which cannot be canceled or modified without substantial loss--for physical construction at the site or installation of the UST system to be completed within a reasonable time as determined by the Agency.